developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 </table>

 ## Config.xml file format
-The following is an example of a typical configuration file, Android edition. **Important differences exist between Android and Windows Mobile/CE settings in the Config.xml file**, mainly involving directory struture and file naming.
+The following is an example of a typical configuration file, Android edition. **Important differences exist between Android and Windows Mobile/CE settings in the Config.xml file**, mainly involving directory structure and file naming.
 Use care when setting these values.

 **WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
 Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.